friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - Utilize a common ECS operation of a specific ECS project in most **simple & performant** way.
   This make this benchmarks applicable to support migration from one ECS to another.

+- The majority of C# ECS benchmarks focus on big data sets.
+Typically a multiple of 100.000 entities.
+  This sets a bias for many ECS implementations.
+Its also likely having many queries (systems) dealing only with 10 or 100 entities.
+  In this case the setup cost for queries (systems) and command buffers gets relevant and can become the bottleneck.
+  This benchmark has its focus on this case.

 - Having an alternative to the popular [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark).
   As the mentioned project is currently not active maintained.